-How to interpret Revelation [Rev 10:1-2] and the lion stepping with one foot out the sea, we can learn from the myth of Kallisto, which is that she "could never take a bath in the sea", which describes in the mythic language the constellation the Greater Bear as circumpolar and thus never setting.
-The roaring lion's left foot on the land thus describes Leo as half risen due to precession.
+How to interpret Revelation [Rev 10:1-2] and the lion stepping with one foot out the sea, we can learn from the myth of Kallisto, which tells that she "could never take a bath in the Sea", but which describes in "Mythic" (which Herta von Dechend called the scientific languade of the pst) the constellation of the Greater Bear as circumpolar and thus never setting.
+"To take a bath in the Sea" thus means "to set".
+The roaring lion stepping out of the Sea with its left foot on the land thus describes Leo as half risen due to precession.
 Remember Leo's precessional predecessor at this position, Virgo, attributing Christ being born out of a virgin 2000 years ago.